senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

         - Cannot delete a datasource that has records referring to it.
         - Does not delete records.
         - For more detail see:  <http://docs.senzing.com/>.....

-1. **export**

-    - Retrieves the definition for this configuration.

-1. **getDataSourceRegistry**

-    - Gets the data source registry for this configuration.

 ## SzConfigManager